rack/rack-attack/README.md

 The Rack::Attack middleware compares each request against *whitelists*, *blacklists*, *throttles*, and *tracks* that you define.
 There are none by default.

- * If the request matches any whitelist, it is allowed.
+ * If the request matches any **whitelist**, it is allowed.
 Blacklists and throttles are not checked.
- * If the request matches any blacklist, it is blocked.
+ * If the request matches any **blacklist**, it is blocked.
 Throttles are not checked.
- * If the request matches any throttle, a counter is incremented in the Rack::Attack.cache.
+ * If the request matches any **throttle**, a counter is incremented in the Rack::Attack.cache.
 If the throttle limit is exceeded, the request is blocked and further throttles are not checked.
- * If the request hasn't matched whitelisted, blacklisted, or throttled, all tracks are checked.
+ * If the request was not whitelisted, blacklisted, or throttled; all **tracks** are checked.

-## About tracks
+## About Tracks

 `Rack::Attack.track` doesn't affect request processing.
-It's an easy way to log and measure requests matching arbitrary attributes.
+Tracks are an easy way to log and measure requests matching arbitrary attributes.

 ## Usage